KOALAFixBug/KOALAFixBug/README.md

 Hi there👋 I'm Lã Đăng Khoa - You can call me Koala 🐨

 - 🔭 I’m currently a third-year student at VNUHCM - University of Information Technology (UIT)
-- 🌱 I’m currently learning Japanese
+- 🌱 I’m currently learning Japanese.
 - ♟️ Hobby: Chess & Badminton
 - ⚡ Fun fact: I can sleep up to 18 hours a day.
 - 🟢 Favorite color: Green.